 Holidays may be the time for tradition, but we decided it was time to shake things up!
-This year we cooked the infamous turducken.
-In case you aren’t familiar, this is a turkey, duck, and chicken all rolled into one.
+We cooked the infamous turducken.
+In case you aren’t familiar, that’s a turkey, duck, and chicken all rolled into one.
 Sound too good to be true?
 Honestly, we thought so too!

-Let us warn you, this isn’t a task you take on unless you are fully committed to the challenge.
-Patience is your friend during the time you prepare the infamous turducken.
+Let us warn you, this isn’t a task to take on unless you are fully committed to the challenge.
+Patience is your friend while you prepare the turducken.

-1. Debone all meat – turkey, chicken, and duck.
-We did this the day before to save some time.
-Depending on your expertise, this can take about 45 to 90 minutes.
+De-bone the meat – turkey, chicken, and duck.
+We did this the day before to save time.
+Depending on your expertise, this can take from 45 to 90 minutes.

-2. Make stuffing to place in-between each layer of meat.
+Make stuffing to place between each layer of meat.
 This is the list of ingredients we used, but feel free to put your own spin on this favorite.
 We also made a double batch for each turkey to ensure we had enough for each layer.

 - Stuffing mix of your choice (we used corn bread)

 - Minced garlic